 John Haigh became Center Co-director in January 2011.
 He is an Adjunct Lecturer in Public Policy, and is also the Executive Dean of the Kennedy School.
 He is a member of the Dean's office, focusing on developing the mission and strategic direction for the school and implementing that strategy and is also responsible for the management and oversight of the operations of the school.
 At Mercer Management Consulting, where he was a partner and consultant for 13 years, his work focused on strategy issues in multiple industries including telecommunications, transportation, energy, and the environment.
 More recently at AT&T, and subsequently AT&T Wireless, he rose rapidly through a variety of strategy and leadership positions.
 At AT&T, he initially focused on strategy and business development issues and was later promoted to President of AT&Ts International Ventures.
 He then led AT&T Wireless's emerging initiatives efforts developing new wireless services.
 Haigh holds a BA from Grinnell College, where he was Phi Beta Kappa and the President's Medalist, and an MPP from the Kennedy School of Government.

-A generous gift from Frank and Denie Weil established Weil Hall to house the Center for Business & Government in the School's Belfer building, dedicated in 1984.
+A generous gift from Frank and Denie Weil established Weil Hall for the use of the Center for Business & Government in the School's Belfer building, dedicated in 1984.
 Frank Weil is pictured here, second from the left, at the ground-breaking of the Belfer Building.
 Also pictured, left to right, are Robert A. Belfer, Graham Allison, Renee Belfer, and Frank Stanton.

 Former and current M-RCBG directors (l to r): John Ruggie, Richard Cavanagh, Ira Jackson, Co-director John Haigh, Director Lawrence Summers, and Roger Porter.